markerikson/react-redux-links/redux-tutorials.md

 - **An Introduction to Redux**
   https://www.smashingmagazine.com/2016/06/an-introduction-to-redux/
   An overview and intro to the basic concepts of Redux.
+Looks at the benefits of using Redux, how it differs from MVC or Flux, and its relation to functional programming.

 - **Why Redux makes sense to me and how I conceptualize it**
   https://medium.com/@fay_jai/why-redux-makes-sense-to-me-and-how-i-conceptualize-it-c8a3a9db15ca